pmcelhaney/counterfact/docs/usage.md

 ## Routing is where it's at 🔀

-In the `routes` directory, you should find TypeScript files with code like the following.
+In the `routes` directory, you should find a TypeScript file corresponding to each of the paths in your OpenAPI file.
+For example "/users/{userid}" will create `./routes/users/{userid}.ts`.
+(If you have a path for the root, "/", it will map to `./routes/index.ts`.)
+The contents of each file will look something like this:

 ```ts
 export const GET: HTTP_GET = ($) => {